x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 In my game I do want Item stack sizes, so I had to fix this in my implementation.

 There were other issues as well, primarily due to the difference in how I want my Inventory to work compared to Lyra.
+For example, I want to be able to read the inventory of ALL Pawns, not just locally controlled Pawns, so putting the Inventory Manager on the Controller was a non-starter for me.

 # XCL Method: Duplicate to Extend